IamTakaiii/IamTakaiii/readme.md

 # 💫 About Me:

 Backend developer with a passion for architecting robust and scalable systems.
-My focus is on microservices, cloud-native technologies, and everything in between.
+My focus is on microservices, backend technologies, and everything in between.
 I'm a lifelong learner, constantly exploring new tools and paradigms to build better software.

 ## 🌐 Socials: